What is it?

 Download Latest Precompiled Images

 There’s currently two versions of the firmware available, a version using KISS and a version using direct serial.
 Take your pick, download, flash and enjoy!
-If you have the old version of the hardware, select the 5V reference build of your chosen version.
-If you have the new hardware version (greater than 2.0 printed on the PCB), select the 3.3V reference build.

 You can flash the firmware with avrdude or similar programs.
 Using avrdude, the command would look something like: